Cheesecake Stuffed Strawberries are a sweet treat with less guilt. Perfectly sweet and poppable, they're perfect for any occasion!

 Directions

-- Cut the tops off the strawberries and, using a paring knife, hollow out the insides.
+- Cut the tops off the strawberries then, using a paring knife, hollow out the insides.

-- Combine softened cream cheese, powdered sugar and vanilla together in a bowl, then transfer to a piping or ziploc bag.
-Snip the corner off the bag and pipe filling into the strawberries, allowing the filling to come a little over the top of the berry.
+- Combine softened cream cheese, powdered sugar and vanilla together in a bowl then transfer to a piping bag or ziploc bag.
+Snip the corner off the bag then pipe the filling into the strawberries, allowing the filling to come a little over the top of the berry.

 - Pour the crushed graham crackers into a shallow dish or bowl.
 Dip the exposed top of the cheesecake stuffed strawberry into the crumbs.